robertohuertasm/figma-asset-downloader/docs/home.md

 I hope it can be useful for your team, too! :wink:

+You can learn more about the process of creation of this tool in this [dev.to post](https://dev.to/robertohuertasm/sync-your-figma-assets-with-your-dev-environment-13bd) I wrote.

 ## Installation

 You can currently get artifacts for `Windows`, `MacOS` & `Ubuntu`.